 - The hirer will use the Venue in conformity with all laws, regulations or by-laws applicable thereto and not allow to take place therein any performance which in the view of the Shire is unsuitable, objectionable or dangerous.

 - The hirer will ensure the dressing rooms and stage area of the auditorium are vacated no longer than three quarters of an hour after the conclusion of a performance.

-- The hirer will dismantle and remove his production after the show on the last performance of the season so as to leave an entirely clear stage by 8:00am the following day or otherwise with the agreement of the Theatre Manager.
+- The hirer will dismantle and remove his production after the show on the last performance of the season so as to leave an entirely clear stage by 8:00am the following day or otherwise with the agreement of Theatre Management.

 13 STAGE EQUIPMENT

-Only persons approved by the Theatre Manager are permitted to operate/use the Venue’s stage equipment, including stage lighting and sound equipment, EWP, winches and hand lines.
+Only persons approved by Theatre Management are permitted to operate/use the Venue’s stage equipment, including stage lighting and sound equipment, EWP, winches and hand lines.

-All rentals of the auditorium must employ the services of a Theatre manager/technician for a minimum of 3 hours for orientation and supervision of the stage equipment.
+All rentals of the auditorium must employ the services of Theatre Management/technician for a minimum of 3 hours for orientation and supervision of the stage equipment.

 Should the Hire deem it necessary to utilise the services of the Technical Manager for longer than 3 hours, the hourly rate will apply hereafter.

-Should the hirer wish to provide additional tech staff, they must first be approved by the Theatre Manager.
+Should the hirer wish to provide additional tech staff, they must first be approved by Theatre Management.

-It is the hirer’s responsibility to engage and pay for the services of qualified electricians or operators if so directed by the Theatre Manager and/or Technical Manager.
+It is the hirer’s responsibility to engage and pay for the services of qualified electricians or operators if so directed by Theatre Management and/or Technical Manager.

 14 PLANT AND ELECTRICAL EQUIPMENT AND INSTALLATIONS